 I've always been fascinated by anything having to do with science and technology, and that includes aviation.
-One of my favorite hangouts during the months of warmer weather here in Wisconsin is Hardwood Range, located near Finley, Wisconsin, in Juneau County, and operated by the Wisconsin Air National Guard.
-Here, you can watch high performance military aircraft in action.
+One of my favorite hangouts, in past years, during the months of warmer weather here in Wisconsin was Hardwood Range, located near Finley, Wisconsin, in Juneau County, and operated by the Wisconsin Air National Guard.
+Here, you could watch high performance military aircraft in action.

-The range has a small, paved parking lot, and there is a fenced-in observation/spectator area, near the control tower, that is open to the general public.
-This area features picnic tables, a pop machine and restroom facilities.
+The range has a small, paved parking lot, and there is a fenced-in observation/spectator area, near the control tower, that used to be open to the general public.
+This area featured picnic tables, a pop machine and restroom facilities.

 Twenty-four hour-a-day recording, giving the Hardwood Range daily flying schedule, directions to the range, and information on special range events.
 Recording is updated daily at 8:00 AM and again at 12 PM(Noon), if significant changes occur.